Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Introduction

 Density functional theory (DFT) is a valuable tool with which to describe the changes in matter at the electronic level that may lead to a large MCE.
 Elemental Gd has a ferromagnetic (FM) ordering temperature around room temperature that makes it an ideal candidate magnetocaloric material.
-DFT calculations based on thermally induced spin fluctuations in a disordered local moment picture showed that the magnetic order in Gd is linked to the $c/a$ ratio and atomic unit cell volume.~\cite{Gd-Nature} Such magneto-elastic coupling is useful for generating a large MCE.
-However, the cost of heavy rare-earth Gd inhibits its use in everyday applications as refrigerant.
-In Gd$_{5}$(Si$_{2}$Ge$_{2}$), DFT calculations indicated breaking and reforming of Si-Ge bonds between layers within the unit cell, affecting both the location of the Fermi level and the effective magnetic exchange coupling, increasing the latter to the level where a first order magneto-structural transition is observed.~\cite{Gd5(Si2Ge2)}
+DFT calculations based on thermally induced spin fluctuations in a disordered local moment picture showed that the magnetic order in Gd is linked to the $c/a$ ratio and atomic unit cell volume~\cite{Gd-Nature}.
+Such magneto-elastic coupling is useful for generating a large MCE since it increases the rate of change of magnetization with temperature.
+In Gd$_{5}$(Si$_{2}$Ge$_{2}$), DFT calculations indicated breaking and reforming of Si-Ge bonds between layers within the unit cell, affecting both the location of the Fermi level and the effective magnetic exchange coupling, increasing the latter to the level where a first order magneto-structural transition is observed~\cite{Gd5(Si2Ge2)}.
+However, the cost of heavy rare-earth Gd renders magnetocaloric alloys with high d-metal content preferable~\cite{bruckreview_2005}.

 Manganites and manganese silicides have also been the subject of DFT studies.
 In manganites, the broad variety of crystallographic, magnetic and electronic phases are attributed to the strong interplay between spin, charge, orbital and lattice degrees of freedom that often couples to external magnetic fields and results in measurable MCE.
-For a qualitative description of these correlated physical quantities, state-of-the-art hybrid exchange density functionals such can be applied.\cite{Manganites_review} In the case of manganese based metallic silicides, ground state and finite temperature DFT models have been used to model and predict new Mn-based metamagnets.~\cite{Zsolt2,Zsolt1,TDFT_Staunton} Those calculations used accurate structural data obtained from high resolution neutron diffraction on CoMnSi, a noncollinear antiferromagnet (AFM) that exhibits giant magneto-elastic coupling.~\cite{Alex_PRL}
+For a qualitative description of these correlated physical quantities, state-of-the-art hybrid exchange density functionals can be applied~\cite{Romi_manganites}.
+In the case of manganese based metallic silicides, ground state and finite temperature DFT models have been used to model and predict new Mn-based metamagnets~\cite{Zsolt2,Zsolt1,TDFT_Staunton}.
+Those calculations used accurate structural data obtained from high resolution neutron diffraction on CoMnSi, a noncollinear antiferromagnet (AFM) that exhibits giant magneto-elastic coupling~\cite{Alex_PRL}.